-(photo)Long time readers will know that my gastric system, or Ruprecht as I named it (a la Dirty Rotten Scoundrels), decided to give up the ghost last year and I landed in hospital.
+(photo)Long time readers will know that my gastric system, decided to give up the ghost last year and I landed in hospital.
 Since that time I've managed to, if not greatly improve the situation medically, at least improve my acceptance that we may forever be frenemies.
-However, of late Ruprecht has been getting worse.
+However, of late it has been getting worse.
 Obviously I wasn't paying enough attention to him and he's gotten a bit shitty (pun intended).
 As such, the frequency of my use of public toilets has increased significantly and my ability to get out is even more limited.

 Or there's last week where we had to drive the 10 minutes to the next town to pick up the youngest and we stopped not once, but four times on the way there and back.
 Admittedly, two of those times were aborted because a) the Victorian National Park Service decided to lock the public loos stating they didn't have funding to keep them clean.
 This was clearly evidenced by the fact that the one unlocked loo in the park was craftily decorated with fragrant nard sculptures by some arsehole.
 It sure made those treefern covered hills look tempting.
 And b) we drove another two minutes to the soccer oval on the outskirts of the town to find that they too were locked.
 At which point a tear may have been shed and the idea of simply dropping my granny undies where I stood was looking pretty darn good.
 Who the hell locks public loos?
 You people should be shot, or dosed with laxettes and let loose in an area where every public loo in a 10km vicinity is locked.
 How'd you like them apples?
 Eventually, we found unlocked loos in the town centre.
 As I sat there on that paper coated, bent and broken loo seat doing my best Mt Vesuvius impersonation, I may have said a prayer of thanks to every deity known to man for being open and sans nards.
 After picking up the youngest from his drama class we headed back to the same loos only to find someone had power spewed over the bowl, floor and walls and I was forced to use the men's silver bowl of foulness.
 Even with a Brazillian rainforest worth of loo paper covering that icy (it's Winter here in Oz) metal bowl it was only my desperate need that made me sit.
 And as I sat there abluting with gusto in that breezy, moist and fragrant Petri dish of humanity I thought to myself, "self, you are truly living the dream".